Zakkaus/Zakkaus.github.io/content/about/index.md

       I like <strong>gaming</strong>, <strong>Linux</strong>, <strong>finance</strong>; follow Apple / Samsung / Google ecosystems; listen to melancholic ambient music and sometimes <strong>draw</strong> & <strong>design</strong>.
 See more of them on
       <a class="blue-highlight" href="https://www.instagram.com/zakk.au/" target="_blank" rel="noopener"><strong>Instagram</strong></a>.
     </p>
     <p>My girlfriend <a href="#" class="blue-highlight" data-am-open="couple">Paper</a> and I are currently long‑distance (Australia / Taiwan); we are both <strong>pansexual 🩷💛🩵</strong> and share daily life, study, work, music and thoughts.
-We have many aligned interests and values, naturally compatible — true <strong>soulmates</strong>.
+We have many aligned interests and values, naturally compatible — true <strong>soulmates</strong>; we both love sleeping and being cozy at home, and we share many aligned thoughts, past experiences, and niche interests.
 We first met in
       <a href="https://www.youtube.com/@xilanceylan" target="_blank" rel="noopener" class="blue-highlight">Ceylan</a>'s Discord community — <a href="/timeline/#couple" class="blue-highlight">see how long we've been together here</a>.
     </p>
-    <p>We both love sleeping, being cozy at home, and we share many aligned thoughts, past experiences, and niche interests.</p>
     <p style="margin-top:.8rem;font-size:.82rem;opacity:.75;">Below are my main setup and contact links — feel free to connect.</p>
   </div>